shuklabhay/stereo-sample-gan/paper/paper.md

 Additionally, the kick drum generation models result in audio where even though the generated image representations appear to contain ample variation, the audio itself usually sounds tonally similar with different decay patterns.
 The cause for this can again be traced back to the fourier transform based audio representation, which represent all frequencies in equal frequency bin subdivisions, meaning each data point represents all low end information as one bin and therefore one frequency, regardless of variations in fundamental frequencies in training examples.
 The inverse STFT function, despite heavy optimization in this work, likely still perpetuates audio loss in the recreation of audio signals from magnitude information.

-These findings suggest that the model is capable of learning and generating different sounds in the same category but this method of audio representation prevents the model from achieving peak performance
+These findings suggest that the model is capable of learning and generating different sounds in the same category but this method of audio representation prevents the model from achieving peak performance.

 ## 6. Conclusion